flyway/flywaydb.org/documentation/contribute/contributingDatabaseSupport.md

     *   Override `getAlternativeStringLiteralQuote()` if your database has a second way to mark string literals in addition to single-quotes (eg. MySql allows double-quotes)
     *   Override `getValidKeywords()` if your database has a different set of valid keywords to the standard ones.
 It's not strictly necessary to include keywords that cannot be found in migration scripts.
     *   There are other overrides available for handling more complex SQL; contact us for advice in these cases as it is beyond the scope of this guide.
-1. Add overrides for `FooSchema` to customized it to fit the SQL dialect your database uses:
+1. Add overrides for `FooSchema` to customize it to fit the SQL dialect your database uses:
     *   `doExists()` – to query whether the schema described exists in the database
     *   `doEmpty()` – to query whether the schema contains any sub-objects eg. tables, views, procedures.
     *   `getObjectCount()` – to query the number of objects of a given type that exist in the schema